will-in-wi/letsencrypt-webfaction/README.md

 All places where you need to substitute a value specific to your setup will be denoted with square brackets, e.g. [yourdomain.com].
 There are cases where shell variables are used, such as `$HOME`.
 These should be typed verbatim.

-You can install LetsEncrypt WebFaction using the system Ruby or using RBEnv.
+You can install LetsEncrypt WebFaction using the system Ruby.

+*NOTE: You can install letsencrypt_webfaction using rbenv if you are an advanced Ruby user.
+Replace the following section with [these instructions](docs/rbenv.md) if you choose to do so.*

 ### System Ruby

-This is the simpler method and is preferred.

 Run the following command in an SSH session to install the letsencrypt_webfaction package via the [RubyGems package management site](https://rubygems.org/gems/letsencrypt_webfaction):